 Decision support may become counterproductive if the outcomes of the methods cannot be shared with the persons who should see themselves as problem owners.
-For example, a decision analyst may want to develop an attribute tree that organizes values and measurable criteria for a multi-criteria analysis (see Section 6.1).
+For example, a decision analyst may want to develop an attribute tree that organizes values and measurable - Tool examples: 3.1 Inspirational tools - criteria for a multi-criteria analysis (see Section 3.4.1).
 The analyst may start by asking members of a decision unit and stakeholders to make value judgments.
 If the analyst then rearranges their answers in a way that improves the logical structure of the attribute tree, the participants may not recognize how their input has been incorporated in the analysis.
 As a result, they will loose their trust in the method.
 Ensuring ownership of the problem can be promoted by keeping as much as possible the words and phrases of the persons involved.